DCShank/nvim_config/README.md

 Fairly easy.
 1. Clone this repository into your `~/.config/nvim/` directory, or wherever you have your Neovim configuration setup
-2. Language servers are downloaded and installed automatically if they've been added to the list of ensured servers in `language-server.lua`
+2. Language servers are downloaded and installed automatically if they've been added to the list of ensured servers in `language-server.lua`.
+More language servers can be installed via mason
 3. Install the treesitter compiler, or disable automatically adding languages to the syntax tree.
 TODO make this install itself automatically

 ## TODOs